code4me/4me-app-builder-nodejs/README.md

 * `4me domain` The 4me domain to install the integration in, e.g. `4me.com`, `4me.qa` or `4me-demo.com`.
 * `4me account` The provider account, e.g. `wdc` in demo.
 * `service instance` The name of the service instance representing the integration engine, e.g. `Mainframe 1` in demo.
+* `enabled offerings` The references of the App Offerings for which the [secrets-lambda](#secrets-lambda) should create new AWS secrets, leave the default `*` to allow any App Offering.
+(Limiting the enabled offerings can be useful in testing situations.)
 * `client ID` The client ID of the OAuth Application in 4me used to update the configuration in the 4me provider account and at runtime by the engine to access data in that account.
 * `application token` The secret token of the OAuth Application in 4me used to update the configuration in the 4me provider account and at runtime by the engine to access data in that account.
 * `AWS profile` The profile to be used to access AWS, should be defined in `~/.aws/config`, e.g. `default`.